Data and metadata in

 What can be submitted?

-- Research data, i.e. data on which scientific analysis in any research area is based.
+- Research data and material on which scientific analysis in any research area is based.

 - SND recommends a number of different file formats that are appropriate for reuse and long-term storage.
 However, the basic requirement is that the material can be extracted in a usable condition.
-Contact your local research support unit or SND if you have any questions about file formats.
-You always submit a copy of the original material.
+Contact your local research support unit or SND (email@example.com) if you have any questions about file formats.

 Metadata and other documentation:

-- If your research data is available elsewhere, you can still describe it at SND so that it becomes visible and searchable in the national metadata catalogue.
-The catalogue record will specify where and how the actual data is available.
-The form allows you to specify, amongst other things, whether the data has a Persistent Identifier (PID), if it is covered by a specific license, and which access terms apply.
+- If the project’s research data are made accessible elsewhere, you can still describe them with SND, so that they become visible and searchable in the national metadata catalogue.
+The catalogue entry should specify where and how to access the actual data.
+You can enter whether the data material has a persistent identifier (PID), if it is covered by a specific license, and under which terms the data will be accessible.

-- In addition to the metadata specified in the form, other documentation may be attached, such as questionnaires, variable lists, study design, methodological descriptions, reports, etc.
+- In addition to the metadata specified in the form, you can also attach other related documentation, such as questionnaires, variable lists, study design, methodological descriptions, reports, etc. Such documentation may be necessary for a new user’s understanding of the data material.

 Who can submit data?

-SND accepts data from those representing a research ‘principal’, i.e. a governmental authority or a natural or legal person (such as a university or county council) responsible for the research conducted within their remit.
-The ‘principal’ always has the ultimate responsibility for the research.
+SND accepts data from anyone who represents a research principal, i.e. a governmental authority or a natural or legal person responsible for the research conducted in their remit.
+The principal can be a university, a public research institute, or a county council under whose remit research is conducted.
+The research principal always has the highest responsibility for the research.